 The language of modal propositional logic.
 Reasoning about necessity and possibility.
 Flavours of modality.
 Some branches of modal logic.

 Lecture notes for week 2 (PDF)

 Basic possible-worlds semantics for modal propositional logic.
 Tree rules to establish validity and find counterexamples.

 Slides for lecture 5 (PDF)

 Adding an accessibility relation to possible-worlds models.
 Properties of the accessibility relation and corresponding logical systems.

-Natural deduction systems and axiomatic systems.
-Soundness and completeness.
+Soundness and completeness for trees and the axiomatic method.
 A brief look at the logic of provability.

 Week 5: Epistemic Logic

 Slides for lecture 9 (PDF)

 Slides for lecture 10 (PDF)